aezhou/if-one-then-fun/README.md

 - If there is an odd number of people, one person per week will not receive a matching.
 This person is randomly chosen from the pool of employees, and is listed as "unmatched" in the list of matchings.
 - This algorithm wants every employee to be matched with all of its teammates before allowing any employee to start the process over and have a second matching with its teammates.
-A threshold in the code is programmatically set such that once X% of the company has been completely matched, the matching process starts over and allows employees to have a second matching with their teammates.
+A threshold in the code is set such that once X% of the company has been completely matched, the matching process starts over and allows employees to have a second matching with their teammates.
 (An employee is considered to be completely matched if he/she has had matchings with all of his/her teammates, across all teams.)

 # Testing methodology
 Testing was done manually due to time constraints.
-Using the debugging tools, I could see the state of the various sets at each step of the process, and manually calucated matchings and compared these to what was being outputted.
+Using the debugging tools, I could see the state of the various sets at each step of the process, and manually calculated matchings and compared these to what was being outputted.
 I varied the input to ensure that there were people with only one possible matching, no possible matchings, and many cross-team possible matchings.